SHEELER, Charles

 Delmonico Building, 1926

+Lithograph on wove paper, full margins.
 Edition of ca. 50.
 Printed by George C. Miller.
+Signed in pencil.

-9 3/4 x 6 11/16 in.; 24.8 x 17 cm.
+9 3/4 x 6 11/16 inches | 24.8 x 17 cm

 Charles Sheeler’s Delmonico Building is a quintessential example of “American Precisionism of the 1920s, translated to lithography.
 A landmark hotel in New York City at the time, the Delmonico was a towering midtown skyscraper, admired for its setback form.
 The building typifies the kind of structure that Sheeler and other American artists working in the hard-edged, planar, and geometric style known as Cubist-Realism, and later called Precisionism, found inspiring.”
 MoMA